 Tick the checkbox beside the label that states “Low Power Mode.”

 Windows has had a Battery Saver Mode for a long time.
-While Apple doesn’t explain why it’s bringing Low Power Mode to the Mac now, it certainly better late than never.
+While Apple doesn’t explain why it’s bringing Low Power Mode to the Mac now, it is certainly better late than never.

 With MacBooks becoming more capable and power-hungry, a Low Power Mode is just the thing users needed while battery capacities increase only marginally.